 Words are spirit, and because they are His words, they give life.

 Knowledge is nothing more than words.
 I said earlier that the Holy Spirit is the essence of God's mind, and what does God reveal to us?
 The knowledge of Himself, and the knowledge of what He is doing.
 The knowledge is really necessary to come to know Him.
 Knowledge is always the essence of somebody's mind.
 It does not matter whether it is God's, Satan's or a demon's, or some other human being's.
 It may be written in a book, and the original author who was a sayer of those words might have lived two thousand years ago.

 Herbert Armstrong is dead, but his spirit lives on in the things that he wrote, the knowledge that came out of the experiences of that man's life in his relationship with God and others, you see, that he came in contact with.
 His spirit lives on in the form of words.
-None of those words are any where near as good as Jesus' words.
+None of those words are anywhere near as good as Jesus' words.
 Jesus said His words are spirit.
 Herbert Armstrong's words are spirit.
 John Ritenbaugh's words are spirit, but my words are not always life.
 Herbert Armstrong's were not always life.
 Jesus' words always were life.
 They quicken.
 They make alive.
-Knowledge coming out of a person's mind, while it is in their mind, it is invisible, it is internal, it is immaterial, but when it hits somebody else's mind, it activates, it generates, it motivates, does it not?
+Knowledge coming out of a person's mind, while it is in their mind, is invisible, it is internal, it is immaterial, but when it hits somebody else's mind, it activates, it generates, it motivates, does it not?
 Yes it does.
 Hang onto that thought.